availproject/availup/README.md

 * `app_id`: application ID to run the light client (defaults to `0`)
   * It is recommended to not change this flag unless you require the app-specific mode.
 * `upgrade`: takes `y` and `yes` as valid arguments, indicating that the `avail-light` binary should be upgraded
   * Using this flag wipes your existing data and config, use with caution!
+This flag does not guarantee that the binary will be upgraded.

 You can use a custom config by passing it to `availup` as a flag:
 ```bash